wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/alert_node.md

 #### Pushover UserKey

-User/Group key of your user (or you), viewable when logged into the Pushover dashboard.
+User/Group key of the Pushover user, viewable when logged into the Pushover dashboard.
 Often referred to as USER_KEY in the Pushover documentation.
 If empty uses the user from the configuration.